top of page

 Rebbe Nachman says,

 “The Tzaddik repents on behalf of Israel.
-Therefore the closer people are to him the easier it is for them to repent and return to God.
+Therefore, the closer people are to him, the easier it is for them to repent and return to God.
 Because the Tzaddik repents for them.”
 Likutey Etzot, Tzaddik, 105, translated by R’ Avraham Greenbaum, Breslov Research Institute, pgs.
 251-252

-R’ Dresner explains in his amazing book Zaddik, how the Righteous One identifies with the people, and connects to them,
+R’ Dresner explains in his amazing book Zaddik how the Righteous One identifies with the people, and connects to them,

 “The guilt of the zaddik, on the other hand, may be a guilt of complete fiction. . .
-It is a guilt which in fact does not exist at all.
+It is a guilt which, in fact, does not exist at all.
 But there are times when the zaddik must go beyond what is just and in love accept the plight of the people as his own, though no fault of his own is involved.”
 R’ Samuel Dresner, The Zaddik, The Doctrine of the Zaddik According to the Writings of Rabbi Yaakov Yosef of Polnoy, Schocken Books, pg.
 201

 Rebbe Nachman says of the true tzaddikim,